BarbieCue/ktgen/README.md

 - The first lessons are generated from *lesson_specification.ktgen*
 - Lessons mapping the german keyboard layout follow
 - At the end of the course are lessons for the letter groups

-When running *ktgen* locally via Java, the specification file `lesson_specification.ktgen` is used as default input, if no lesson specification is passed as argument.
-With docker, you always have to pass a lesson specification (see [input](#input)).

 ## Input